imsayyed/pymwr/README.md

 PyMWR is a Python package for interacting with microwave radiometer (MWR) data.
 It allows users to read, plot, and analyze MWR data from various sources.

+Please note that it is currently in  development mode.

 ## Installation